1. Uvik Software — for Technical AI Readiness with Engineering Follow-Through

 RSM US offers a four-week formal AI Readiness Assessment engagement producing a comprehensive maturity report, prioritised roadmap, and implementation plan.
 The firm specialises in mid-market and public sector clients in the United States and has notable government delivery experience including work with the City of Cornwall.
 RSM's methodology is mature, the deliverables are board-ready, and the firm has the consulting depth to follow through on enterprise transformation programmes.

 RSM is the right call when the AI readiness question is fundamentally about strategy, governance, and cross-functional change rather than data and engineering.
-The trade-off is cost and pace: engagements are typically priced at three to five times Uvik's range, and the four-week timeline is aggressive only relative to Big-4 norms.
+The trade-off is cost and pace: engagements are typically priced at three to five times Uvik Software's range, and the four-week timeline is aggressive only relative to Big-4 norms.

 | Pros | Cons |